ccdle12/Private-Chain-Scaffold/README.md

 }
 ```

 Initialize the Genesis Block via the geth cli

-Run the first command and then copy the code below
+Run the first command and then paste the code below
 ```
 cat > init-genesis.sh
 ```